10 Restaurant Review Sites You Need to Be on Right Now

 TripAdvisor may be an online travel site that features all kinds of businesses, but restaurants are one of the main attractions on the platform.
 Travelers check TripAdvisor restaurant reviews when out of town.
 To rank high on TripAdvisor and be featured in tops like “Best Restaurants in [Location],” you need many recent, positive reviews.

-Besides monitoring and replying to reviews, you can and should enrich your TripAdvisor profile with photos and vital information like opening hours, website, phone number, etc.
+Besides monitoring and replying to reviews, you can and should enrich your TripAdvisor profile with photos and vital information like opening hours, website, phone number, etc., in addition to interactive elements such as a flipbook or digital menu.

 Read our guides to TripAdvisor for restaurants to learn everything you need to know about the platform: